dxgiang/ExamApp-Swing/README.md

    - Can show application
 3. The Exam Test
 4. While you're in Exam, you cannot exit the app.
 Just finish and it will close.
-5. When you minimize the app; alt + tab; click outside, a message will pop up saying you have cheated.
+5. Anti cheat: When you minimize the app; alt + tab; click outside, a message will pop up saying you have cheated.

 THIS IS JUST A TEST VERSION.
 I JUST LEARNED PROGRAMMING SO THE APP LOOKS A BIT UGLY.
 SORRY FOR MY BAD ENGLISH =))